 30. Trough Creek State Park

 Trough Creek State Park in Huntingdon County offers miles of trails with some phenomenal scenic overlooks, like this one along the Ledges Trail.

 When the weather cooperates and we have rain during the fall foliage season, few waterfalls in PA can match Rainbow Falls at Trough Creek for sheer natural beauty!

 Trough Creek State Park is adjacent to 8,300 acre Raystown Lake, the largest lake that lies entirely within Pennsylvania.

-There are numerous vantage points to view the fall foliage surrounding the lake – you’ll find directions to 4 of the best overlooks in my write-up HERE.
+There are numerous vantage points to view the fall foliage surrounding the lake – you’ll find directions to 4 of the best one HERE.

 I’ll end my list, conveniently enough, at Worlds End State Park in Sullivan County.

 Home to numerous waterfalls, scenic overlooks, and miles of trails, Worlds End State Park is one of my absolute favorite state parks in all of Pennsylvania!

 So there you have it – 31 PA state parks where you can experience breathtaking fall foliage in 2023!